ElStabilini/Thesis_Project/makefile-documentation.md

 make note
 ```
 Primary compilation target that:
-1. Ensures PNG images are available
-2. Runs pdflatex for initial compilation
+1. Runs pdflatex for initial compilation
-3. Processes bibliography if present
+2. Processes bibliography with biber if present
-4. Runs additional pdflatex passes for references
+3. Runs additional pdflatex passes for references
-5. Copies the final PDF to the root directory
+4. Copies the final PDF to the root directory

 ### `chapter`
 ```bash